greeeg/redefined.cloud/content/posts/monitoring-explained-differences-logging-tracing-profiling/index.en.md

 The result of Tracing can be visualized in two ways:

-- Traces: It looks like a flame graph with spans and their associated metadata
+- Traces: it looks like a flame graph with spans and their associated metadata
-- Service maps: It looks like a cloud of nodes and links between them to visualize the flow of requests
+- Service maps: it looks like a cloud of nodes and links between them to visualize the flow of requests

 ![A distributed trace using the ELK stack](/monitoring-explained/distributed-tracing.png)